by Ryan Jacobs

 Worth the Effort?

-I don’t think it is by accident that we don’t normally roast, grind and brew parchment with the coffee.
+I don’t think it is by accident that we don’t normally roast, grind, and brew parchment with the coffee.
 I didn’t think that the coffee as a single note knocked my socks off, but I could see where some of the earthy notes would work well in an espresso blend.
 Unfortunately, I found it practically impossible to grind properly for espresso.
-As a blend for coffee destined for French Press or vac pot, it works much better.
+It works much better as a blend for coffee destined for French Press or vac pot.

 Personally, I am not convinced that the juice was worth the squeeze purely on a flavor benchmark.
 On the other hand, it is by no means the worst coffee I have ever roasted and there is a certain novelty to working with coffee in the parchment.
 If I ever come across something called RIC Coffee, as in Roasted in Cherry I’ll have to pass.
 Someone else can get ‘RIC Rolled’.